pendo-io/pendo-mobile-sdk/pnddocs/flutter.md

 ## Limitations
 * Flutter is currently only supported by our [Track-Events solution](https://support.pendo.io/hc/en-us/articles/360061487572-Pendo-for-Mobile-Track-Events-Solution)
-* To suport hybrid mode in Flutter pelase open a ticket
+* To suport hybrid mode in Flutter please open a ticket